Kybrien/MRL-Documentation/README.md

 The ping is what `stat net` should show, not a per packet delay.
 The emulation runs on the server, so every client gets the same conditions.

+> [!NOTE]
+> **The Lag Lab creates conditions, it does not measure anything.** It configures Unreal's PIE network
+> emulation for you so a realistic test is one click instead of six fields in Editor Preferences.
+The
+> measuring is still done by `stat net` or Networking Insights, which is why the comparison at the top
+> of this page says this plugin does not measure bandwidth.

 > [!TIP]
 > **The asymmetric preset is the interesting one.** Downloads are fast, uploads are slow and lossy,